Showing your human side

 The variety of projects we take on here at Vintura is right up my street.
 I am currently running a local project involving a small group of patients within a single hospital, in addition to a large-scale international project which involves supporting a pharmaceutical multinational in the transition to VBHC.
 I love the fact that I get to be in charge of two such completely different projects at different levels and really get to play a role in improving patient experiences and outcomes.
 It means I learn something new every day, and that is what’s crucial to me: it tells me I’m exactly at the right spot at this point in time.
 Read more about the VBHC-projects of Sharon and her colleagues.

-Sharon worked at Vintura from September 2013 till June 2018.
+Sharon worked at Vintura till end of 2021

 She formerly worked for the WHO (World Health Organization) and Boston Consulting group.